Mini Gugelhupf cake as a bite-sized dessert.

 Please feel free to share your thoughts and ideas with us in the comment section further below!

 Seasoning Members only Club!

 Mini Gugelhupf Recipe

 - pinch Lemon zest

 - 4 Egg whites

-- In a mixing bowl add the soft butter, egg yolks, lemon zest, Vanilla, White flour and Cornstarch.
+- Prepare mass number 1.
+In a mixing bowl add the soft butter, egg yolks, lemon zest, vanilla, all purpose flour and Cornstarch.
 Mix it all well!

-- In another bowl beat the egg whites with the sugar stiff.
+- Prepare mass number 2.
+In another bowl beat the egg whites with the sugar stiff.

-- Add first ⅓ of the stiff egg whites to the butter flour mixture and fold it carefully in so that the airiness remains.
-Continue to add in the rest of the egg whites and carefully mix it in so that all ingredients are well incorporated.
+- Add ⅓ of the stiff egg whites (mass nr1.) to the butter-flour mixture (mass nr2) and fold it carefully in so that the airiness remains.
+Continue to add in the rest of the stiff snow whites and carefully fold it in so that all ingredients are well incorporated.

 - Butter your molds and dust them with flour.
 If you use Silicon molds as I did, you won't need to grease them.

 - Bake your mini Gugelhupf for about 35 minutes at 350° Fahrenheit/ 180° Celsius or until the pastry is properly baked and not raw.